 Chelsea’s and Leigh’s Background

-Chelsea Briganti is originally from Honolulu, Hawaii and attended the University of Hawaii at Manoa before pursuing industrial and product design at Parsons School of Design – The New School in New York.
+Chelsea Briganti is originally from Honolulu, Hawaii and attended the University of Hawaiʻi at Mānoa before pursuing industrial and product design at Parsons School of Design.

 There, she met her future business partner, Leigh Ann Tucker.
-Leigh is from Atlanta and before moving to New York, she studied industrial design at The Savannah College of Art and Design.
+Leigh is from Atlanta and before moving to New York, she studied industrial design at Savannah College of Art and Design.

 The Birth of Loliware

 Chelsea and Leigh Ann once took part in a Jell-O contest.
-The innovators used their love of design and their enthusiasm for the environment to create something that would help them stand out.
+The innovators used their love of design and enthusiasm for the environment to create something that would help them stand out.

 They grabbed the number one spot in the competition and were inspired to turn it into a business.
 The pair raised $10,000 from Kickstarter in 2011 but didn’t start operations until 2015.
 In three months, the business made $110,000 in revenue.